dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 **Tested macOS**

-* Monterey 12.2 with OC77  1/10/2022; update to OC81 using OpenCore Aux Tools works great.
+* Monterey 12.2 with OC77; update to OC81 using OpenCore Aux Tools works great.
 * Update to MacOS 12.4 works great.

 **Hardware**

-* Asrock B660M-HDV with BIOS 5.05 3/29/22
+* Asrock B660M-HDV with BIOS 5.05 3/29/22 [**NOTE:  DO NOT UPDATE BIOS FURTHER**]
 * Intel i5-12400F
-* AMD Radeon RX 5700 8GB [An AMD GPU is required regardless of which 12th gen CPU you use]
+* AMD RX 5700 GPU [An AMD GPU is required regardless of which 12th gen CPU you use]
 * 64GB RAM PC3200 [2 x 32GB DIMMs]
 * 2TB NVME [ADATA 8200 Pro]
 * Corsair RM650x